-Electronic Health Records (EHRs) and Electronic Medical Records (EMRs) were developed back in 1992.
-They were developed to enhance medical treatments and get rid of paper records.
-But many of you have confusion regarding the usage differences and the services they provide.
+Electronic Health Records (EHRs) and Electronic Medical Records (EMRs) were developed in 1992 to enhance medical treatments and eliminate paper records.
+However, many people are confused about their usage, differences, and services.
+Also, many healthcare professionals use both terms interchangeably.

 1. What is EMR (Electronic Medical Record)?

-As the name implies, an EMR (electronic medical record) is a digitalized sort of the patient’s health.
-If you want to check out your medical history or any recent diagnosis, you will find these records in an EMR system As mentioned earlier, these records are just replacements for paper.
+Electronic medical records store medical information of a patient like medical history, or any recent diagnosis, you will find these records in an EMR system.
+These records are just replacements for paper.
 Otherwise, everything remains the same.

 Here’s what cancer.gov says about the definition of EMR.

-You get full-fledged data online for the betterment of patient care.
-Healthcare professionals such as doctors, and nurses are able to communicate effectively as they can check the data whenever they need to and prescribe accurate diagnoses, medications, and further treatment.
+Healthcare professionals have access to data online for the betterment of patient care.
+Healthcare professionals such as doctors, and nurses can communicate effectively as they can check the data whenever they need to and prescribe accurate diagnoses, medications, and further treatment.

-Everything is now working well together with these technological innovations.
 Healthcare organizations can focus more on optimal patient care.
 It is a safe bet to say that after the rise of computers and the internet, things have become pretty much interesting.
-In fact, healthcare providers can no longer survive without these tools since they make the transfer and management of patients records and medical histories so streamlined and transparent.
-In a typical EMR report, you can find the patient’s medical history, immunization dates, their past, and current diagnosis, anything he or she is allergic to, lab results, and the further treatment recommended.
+Healthcare providers can no longer survive without these tools, as they streamline the transfer and management of patient’s records and medical histories.
+In a typical EMR report, you can find the patient’s medical history, immunization dates, past, and current diagnosis, anything he or she is allergic to, lab results, and the further treatment recommended.

 Here are some of the major advantages of using EMR –